Rwarcards762/lily58_bongocat/README.md

 This keymap adds text to the left OLED to show your current estimated WPM, as well as what layer you are on.

 This keymap adds a Bongo Cat animation loop on the right OLED.
-It does not currently react to text/etc.

-# Known Issues

-The WPM meter from the original repo is not great.
-I'd like to look into making it better.

-The OLEDs do not wake as expected -- sometimes flickering or refusing to come back on.
-This is tracked in Issue 1.
+At 30 WPM, Bongo Cat prepares to hit.
+At 40+ WPM, Bongo Cat hits.